OnixClient-Scripts/TS-Compat/README.md

 This repository contains TypeScript type definitions for Onix Client scripting.
 It allows developers to write scripts for Onix Client using TypeScript.
 Using [typescript-to-lua](https://typescripttolua.github.io/docs/), scripts written in TypeScript can be transpiled to Lua to then be run by Onix Client.
 This means some JS/TS features might not work the same or not even exist!

-⚠️ **Disclaimer: This project is not official.
-It is EXPERIMENTAL!
+⚠️ **Disclaimer: This project is EXPERIMENTAL!
 Some features may not work as expected!** ⚠️

 ## Prerequisites
 Before using these type definitions, you need to have the following installed on your system: